-We welcome for the first time Oren Jay Sofer, who will be teaching a weekend retreat at the Garrison Institute May 1 to 3 based on his recently published book, Say What You Mean: A Mindful Approach to Nonviolent Communication (Shambhala, 2018).
+We welcome for the first time Oren Jay Sofer, who will be teaching a virtual retreat at the Garrison Institute August 28 – 30, 2020 based on his recently published book, Say What You Mean: A Mindful Approach to Nonviolent Communication (Shambhala, 2018).
 The interview below is based on details from his book.

 Since the word “mindfulness” has come to mean so many things, I might frame the comparison more with Dharma practice in order to compare and contrast the modalities.
 One can view Dharma practice, Nonviolent Communication and Somatic Experiencing as three different ways of understanding and addressing human suffering.
 While they are distinct in their outer forms and theoretical frameworks, at the root I think they share a common goal of freeing the heart and supporting the human spirit to thrive.
 When practiced properly, the inner experience of each of these processes is very similar in many ways.
 One could even go so far as to say that they are different methods or doorways of accessing a process of healing and transformation that is innate to the human mind and body.

 Dharma practice begins with the explicit aim of addressing human existential suffering.
 It offers a comprehensive training or way of life to support an inner and outer transformation of the conditions that create and perpetuate human suffering on individual, relational, and social levels.

 Nonviolent Communication (NVC), which was founded by psychologist Dr. Marshall Rosenberg, has been described as an awareness practice masquerading as a communication technique.
 NVC begins with an inquiry into the roots for violence and a systematic training to create the conditions for human beings to cooperate in sharing resources and meeting needs on our planet.
 The application of the principles and tools of NVC are far-reaching, from personal healing to interpersonal conflict resolution, from organization development and systems transformation to social change.